ashdigitalproducts/serverless-gcp-batch-data-mlops-platform/04_Future_Enhancements.md

 * **Build the Other ML Models:** Use the rich data in the warehouse to build the other models we planned:
     * **Startup Growth Model:** Use `dim_startup` to predict a startup's success.
     * **Fraud Detection Model:** Use `fct_sales` data to build a real-time fraud detection pipeline.
 * **Deploy AI Agents:** Build the **"BI Bot" (Vertex AI Agent)** we discussed.
-This agent would be pointed at the `winter_days_warehouse` and allow a sales manager to ask in plain English, "Show me my top 5 customers in the 'North' region who are at high risk of churn."
+This agent would be pointed at the Data Warehouse and allow a sales manager to ask in plain English, "Show me my top 5 customers in the 'North' region who are at high risk of churn."

-* ---
+---